 Carolyn Jackson is a litigation associate in Hughes Hubbard’s Washington, D.C. office.
 She is currently assisting on a broad range of matters, including within the Anti-Corruption & Internal Investigations practice.
+She also assists on a number of immigration pro bono cases and health care research projects.

 Prior to joining the firm, Carolyn served as a judicial intern to the Honorable Jane R. Roth of the United States Court of Appeals for the Third Circuit, where she researched criminal procedure, insurance, employment, immigration, and civil rights law pertaining to pro se appeals.
 She also interned for the Honorable Richard Gabriel of the Colorado Supreme Court, where she researched post-conviction procedure, water, property, criminal procedure, and Equal Protection case law pertaining to petitions for certiorari.